Create video ads with AdWords for video

 Target your ads broadly: For the best results, we suggest that you focus on targeting broadly.

-- By default when you set up your targeting, your settings will target all viewers.
+- By default when you set up your targeting, your settings will reach all viewers.
 If you make any changes you'll be refining your targeting further.

 - You're likely to get the best results by targeting demographics or topics and opting in to all TrueView video formats.